What Are Stablecoin Payments? A Complete Guide for Businesses

 Complete guide to stablecoin payments for businesses: how they work, use cases, MiCA compliance, and Fipto's real-time B2B settlement infrastructure.

 Cross-border B2B payments remain one of the most friction-heavy processes in global finance.
 A payment initiated on Monday morning can arrive Thursday afternoon.
-Settlement windows close on weekends.
+Settlement windows close at weekends.
 Correspondent banking chains extract fees at every hop.
 For treasury teams managing international operations, these are not technical inconveniences, they are material costs.

 Stablecoin payments address these constraints at the infrastructure level.
 By settling value on blockchain rails rather than through correspondent banking networks, they enable near-instant, 24/7 global transactions with a degree of programmability that traditional payment infrastructure cannot match.